-For detailed information on what is new and how to operate Windows, refer to the Windows Help and Support.
+For detailed information on what is new and how to operate Windows, refer to Get Started in the Sart menu.

-Start screen
+Start menu

-The Start screen is the launching pad for everything you can do in the Windows operating system, providing new and easy ways to access everything from your favorite apps and websites to your contacts and other important information.
+The Start menu is the launching pad for everything you can do in the Windows operating system, providing easy ways to access your apps, programs, websites and other important information.